callahantiff/PheKnowLator/.github/ISSUE_TEMPLATE/coding-tasks.md

 ---
-name: Coding tasks
+name: Coding Tasks
-about: Help organize requests for new code
+about: Make requests to edit existing code or create new code
-title: 'TODO - Coding: short description of needed code'
+title: 'Coding: short description of needed code'
-labels: TODO:Coding
+labels: coding
-assignees: ''
+assignees: callahantiff

 ---